What does a Civil Designer do?

 Responsibilities:

-- Develop detailed designs and plans for civil infrastructure projects, including roads, bridges, water systems, and drainage systems.
+- Develop detailed design plans for civil infrastructure projects, including roads, bridges, water supply systems, and drainage systems.

-- Collaborate with project managers, engineers, and other stakeholders to ensure project requirements are met.
+- Collaborate with project managers, engineers, and other stakeholders to integrate design elements into overall project plans.

 Qualifications